US denies report of potential sanctions on Lebanese central bank chief | Law-Order

 Washington denied on Friday that it was considering imposing sanctions on Lebanon's veteran central bank governor Riad Salameh, whose role in the country's financial turmoil has come under fresh scrutiny.

 "We have seen reports about possible sanctions on Riad Salameh.
 They are untrue," a U.S. State Department spokesperson told Reuters.
-A Bloomberg report on Thursday said the United States was considering sanctions against Salameh amid a broader investigation into the alleged embezzlement of public funds.
+Bloomberg reported on Thursday that the United States was weighing sanctions against him amid a wider investigation into the alleged embezzlement of public funds.

+Salameh said on Friday he would file lawsuits against Bloomberg and its correspondent in Beirut for what he called "fabricated news".
+Bloomberg did not immediately respond to a request for comment.

 A Lebanese government official told Reuters in January that the Swiss authorities were probing multi-million dollar transfers by Salameh, his brother and his assistant.
-Salameh has denied any wrongdoing and defended his policies.
+Salameh has denied any wrongdoing.

-He became a focus of anger during protests against the ruling elite as the crisis erupted in late 2019.
-Banks have since locked depositors out of their savings as the currency crashed, effectively throwing many into poverty.
-Meanwhile, foreign donors have demanded a central bank audit as a key reform before they release any aid for Lebanon.
+The central bank governor became a focus of anger during protests against the ruling elite as the crisis erupted in late 2019.
+Banks have since locked depositors out of their savings as the currency crashed, making at least half the population poor.
+Meanwhile, foreign donors have demanded a central bank audit as a key reform before they release any aid which Lebanon badly needs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)